decenter2021/quadruple-tank-setup/README.md

 4. repeat 2. and 3. increasing the water level and measuring the pairs $(r,h^{\star})$, until enough samples are taken;
 5. compute an estimate of $dh/dr$ performing a linear regression of the samples taken.

+The plot of the data points and linear regression for an illustrative identification procedure is depicted in  <a href="#-references">(Pedroso and Batista, 2022)</a>.

+The MATLAB live script `identification_2_dh_dr.mlx` corresponding to this identification procedure is available at [simulink/identification](https://github.com/decenter2021/quadruple-tank-setup/tree/master/simulink/identification).

+### 3. Response of the pumps and the fraction of the flow that is diverted on the three way valves

+The following procedure is proposed:
+- open `identification_sl.slx`

+and for each pump (the following steps are exemplified for pump 1):
+1. block the outlets of the lower tanks;
+2. send a constant PWM input to pump 1;
+3. wait until tank 1 is almost full, then turn off the pump;
+4. let tank 4 pour all the water into tank 2, whose outlet should still be blocked;
+5. measure the height of the tanks 1 and 2 and, in the scope, measure the interval of time the pump was on;
+6. repeat 2., 3., 4., and 5. for various PWM values.

+> **Warning**:
+>
+> The pumps are more sensitive to low PWM values, so a greater sample density in this region is beneficial.

+From each sample taken:
+- one can compute the total volume of water that was pumped, $q = h_1A_1+h_2A_2$;
+- the fraction of the flow that was directed to the lower tank, $\gamma = h_1A_1/(h_1A_1+h_2A_2)$.

+It is then possible to estimate $c_1,c_2,c_3,$ and $k$ from a nonlinear least squares regression, for instance, of model (X) in <a href="#-references">(Pedroso and Batista, 2022)</a>.

+>**Note**
+>
+> Although this procedure is similar for the disturbance pumps, it is necessary to keep in mind that their identification depends on the height of the disturbance flow outlet.

+The plot of the data points and linear regression for an illustrative identification procedure is depicted in  <a href="#-references">(Pedroso and Batista, 2022)</a>.

+The MATLAB live script `identification_3_pump.mlx` corresponding to this identification procedure is available at [simulink/identification](https://github.com/decenter2021/quadruple-tank-setup/tree/master/simulink/identification).

+### 4. Outlet area $a$ and datum height $h_0$ of the tanks

+The proposed procedure to determine $a$ and $h_0$ is the following:
+- open `identification_sl.slx`

+and for each tank:
+- measure the steady-state resistor ratio value $r$ for various constant input actions $u$;
+- estimate $\alpha$ and $\beta$ from the linear regression of the samples $(r,u^2)$;
+- compute $a$ and $h_0$ making use of (X) in <a href="#-references">(Pedroso and Batista, 2022)</a>.

+The MATLAB live script `identification_4_a.mlx` corresponding to this identification procedure is available at [simulink/identification](https://github.com/decenter2021/quadruple-tank-setup/tree/master/simulink/identification).

 ***